- NEVER send your Ship username and password in an email

 - Your best protection is your common sense.
 If the email message looks suspicious or contains bad grammar, or the website looks different from standard Ship websites, it is likely a phishing attempt.

-- For questions or to verify the legitimacy of an email message, contact the Ship Help Desk at 717-477-4357 or email@example.com.
+- For questions or to verify the legitimacy of an email message, contact the Ship Help Desk at 717-477-HELP (x4357) or firstname.lastname@example.org.

 PHISHING EMAIL EXAMPLES